bxparks/AUniter/jenkins/README.md

 `600`, which prevents any other user on the computer from accessing that preferences file.)

-We are make some changes to the instructions for installing the [Arduino IDE on Linux](https://www.arduino.cc/en/Guide/Linux), because we will install it as a
+We make some changes to the instructions for installing the [Arduino IDE on Linux](https://www.arduino.cc/en/Guide/Linux), because we will install it as a
 [Portable IDE](https://www.arduino.cc/en/Guide/PortableIDE) into